toby1984/maven-dependency-age-enforcer/README.md

       </rules>
     </ruleset>

+# API compatibility

+Older clients will always be compatible with more recent server versions.
+A more recent client trying to talk to an older server will FAIL (as the server does not know about the version number the client will be presenting.)

 # JSON API

 While the enforcer rule by default speaks a binary protocol (much faster than jackson databind), the servlet also supports JSON queries using HTTP POST requests to